andrewkingme/andrewkingme.github.io/_work/Revit-Revision-Cloud-Data-to-Excel-via-Dynamo.md

   - python
 ---

 Scheduling revision clouds in Revit is limited to the following built-in type parameters.
-In addition, a revision cloud schedule can only be placed in a title block family.

 <!--more-->